movidius/ncsdk/docs/c_api/mvncOpenDevice.md

     char devName[NAME_SIZE];
     retCode = mvncGetDeviceName(0, devName, NAME_SIZE);
     if (retCode != MVNC_OK)
-    {   // failed to get device name, maybe none plugged in. printf("No NCS devices found\n");
+    {   // If failed to get device name, may be none plugged in. printf("No NCS devices found\n");
         exit(-1);
     }

-    // Try to open the NCS device via the device name retCode = mvncOpenDevice(devName, &deviceHandle);
+    // Try to open the NCS device via the device name. retCode = mvncOpenDevice(devName, &deviceHandle);
     if (retCode != MVNC_OK)
-    {   // failed to open the device.
+    {   // Failed to open the device.
         printf("Could not open NCS device\n");
         exit(-1);
     }

     // deviceHandle is ready to use now.
-    // Pass it to other NC API calls as needed and close it when finished. printf("Successfully opened NCS device!\n");
+    // Pass it to other NC API calls as needed, and close it when finished. printf("Successfully opened NCS device!\n");

     retCode = mvncCloseDevice(deviceHandle);